 Headteacher/Chair of Governors may undertake initial inquiries to gather key information.
-They will assess whether the allegation meets the LADO threshold, if it does they will make a referral to LADO giving consideration to our staff code of conduct, managing allegations policy and 5.1.5 HSCP procedures.
+They will assess whether the allegation meets the LADO threshold, if it does they will make a referral to LADO giving consideration to our staff code of conduct and Managing Allegations Against Adults who work with... (trixonline.co.uk).
 If necessary, they will compete a LADO referral within one working day.